 With symbolic AI one can define or describe concepts or words in various attributes or classifications that can even represent states.
 The problem however is that using OOP may not be the best approach, but an object-oriented data model (OODM) might be a better choice.
 With an OODM there is no re-compiling for changes in data structures, it all happens in real-time!

 The image above depicts an approach of grouping concepts or classes and having subclasses within each category, or what we call a “ProtoVector”.
 This approach is not new.
-All concepts and objects can be described in a general way and if a concept or object has some attribute that isn’t apart of the database of concepts new categories can be added.
-In fact, the machine can be told to add a new concept or if it deems it appropriate creates a new category.
+All concepts and objects can be described in a general way and if a concept or object has some attribute that isn’t a part of the database of concepts new categories can be added.
+In fact, the machine can be told to add a new concept or if it deems it appropriate create a new category.
 Each category and its subclasses are enumerated.
 The software manages the enumeration so all that needs to be done is to add a category or subclass.
 However this is not the crux of OODM, but only an attribute to be used by OODM.

-A OODM solution must be able to apply OO concepts to establish relationships between concepts.
+An OODM solution must be able to apply OO concepts to establish relationships between concepts.

 Above is an image of the data model editor and viewer where OODM objects or concepts are listed.
 The model is composed of a class object called a “RootDescriptor” which is composed of “MicroDescriptors” and RootDescriptors.
 The RootDescriptor “Animal” is highlighted in the image above and expanded.
 The Animal descriptor is composed of RootDescriptors Head, Neck, Torso, Leg, Tail, and Hair.